-PHA also provides project-based voucher subsidies to non-profit sponsors and other private property owners through its UBV Program.
+PHA provides project-based voucher subsidies to non-profit sponsors and other private property owners through its UBV Program.
 Table 3 provides details on new UBV developments that PHA plans to commit to subsidize with vouchers during the Plan Year.
-This includes RAD conversion developments that PHA projects to be newly placed under commitment or contract in FY 2022.
-Overall, PHA projects that 1,104 additional units will be placed under commitment or contract in FY 2022.
-PHA may issue a new Request for Proposals (RFP) during FY 2022, and may select additional developments for receipt of unit-based vouchers as a result of that or prior RFP(s), subject to approval of the PHA Board of Commissioners.
+This includes RAD conversion developments that PHA projects to be newly placed under commitment or contract in FY 2023.
+Overall, PHA projects that 752 additional units will be placed under commitment or contract in FY 2023.
+PHA may issue a new Request for Proposals (RFP) during FY 2023 and may select additional developments for receipt of unit-based vouchers as a result of that or prior RFP(s), subject to approval of the PHA Board of Commissioners.
 Actual contract/leasing figures may vary based on multiple factors, including contract terminations or suspensions, new and additional projects approved by the PHA Board during the Plan year, HUD RAD processing timetables and other considerations.
 Due to changes in development plans and schedules, planned developments shown in Table 3 may also appear in prior or subsequent Annual Plans.

-Table 3: New Housing Choice Vouchers to be Project-Based in FY 2022

-Property Name # of Vouchers to be Project- Based RAD?
-Description of Project 27th & 78 Yes New construction in Strawberry Mansion at 27 th & Susquehanna for low- Susquehanna income families sponsored by Susquehanna Net Zero Housing LP.
-Fairhill Apartments 110 Yes Partial conversion of existing public housing development sponsored by Initial Phase PHA.
-Harlan Street 22 Yes New construction in the Sharswood neighborhood sponsored by Michaels Development.
+Table 3: New Housing Choice Vouchers to be Project-Based in FY 2023 of Vouchers to be Project- Property Name Based RAD?
+Description of Project Fairhill Apartments Initial Phase 110 Yes Partial conversion of existing public housing development sponsored by PHA.
+Harlan Street 22 No New construction in the Sharswood neighborhood sponsored by Michaels Development.
 Harrison Plaza 112 Yes Conversion of tower in existing public housing development sponsored by PHA.

-Property Name # of Vouchers to be Project- Based RAD?
-Description of Project Hunt Sharswood 30 New construction, mixed income development with 60 total units Phase 1 Yes developed by Hunt-Pennrose as part of Sharswood CNI Plan Liddonfield 150 No New construction for seniors in Northeast Philadelphia sponsored by New Courtland.
+Liddonfield 150 No New construction for seniors in Northeast Philadelphia sponsored by New Courtland.
 Supportive services are provided.
-New Courtland at 40 Yes Rehabilitation of Henry Ave tower for seniors sponsored by New Henry Ave Courtland.
+New Courtland at Henry Ave 40 Yes Rehabilitation of Henry Ave tower for seniors sponsored by New Courtland.
 Supportive services to be provided.
-Norris Apartments Phase V 45 Yes Choice Neighborhood RAD conversion sponsored by PHA.
-Norris LP 51 Yes Conversion of existing PAPMC public housing development sponsored by PHA.
-Queen Lane 55 Yes Conversion of existing PAPMC development sponsored by PHA.
 Queen Row 43 Yes Conversion of existing public housing development sponsored by PHA.
-Reynolds School 49 Yes Adaptive reuse to convert elementary school into housing for homeless veterans sponsored by HELP USA.
-Supportive services to be provided.
-School of Nursing - 50 No Rehabilitation of former nursing school building for homeless individuals Project HOME sponsored by Project HOME.
-Supportive services to be provided.
-Sharswood II 30 Yes New construction in the Sharswood neighborhood sponsored by Hunt.
+Sharswood Hunt II 30 Yes New construction in the Sharswood neighborhood sponsored by Hunt.
 Supportive Services to be provided.
-Sharswood III 95 Yes New construction in the Sharswood neighborhood sponsored by Hunt.
-Strawberry Mansion 34 No New construction in the Strawberry Mansion neighborhood sponsored by Village Pennrose.
+Sharswood Hunt III 101 Yes New construction in the Sharswood neighborhood sponsored by Hunt.
+Strawberry Mansion Village 34 No New construction in the Strawberry Mansion neighborhood sponsored by Pennrose.
 Supportive services to be provided.
-West Park 110 Yes Partial conversion of existing public housing development sponsored by Apartments Initial PHA.
-Phase 1,104 Planned l Total Vouchers to be Newly Project-Based iv.
+West Park Apartments Initial Phase 110 Yes Partial conversion of existing public housing development sponsored by PHA.
+752 Planned Total Vouchers to be Newly Project-Based iv.
 Planned Existing Project Based Vouchers

-In addition to planned new project-based vouchers, PHA will continue to provide voucher-based operating support for a large portfolio of existing units under contract in the UBV Program.
-Table 4 provides details on those UBV developments that are currently under contract, and that PHA projects will be under contract throughout FY 2022.
-As noted, there are 3,705 units in this category.
+In addition to planned new project-based vouchers, PHA will continue to provide operating support for a large portfolio of existing units under contract in the UBV Program.
+Table 4 provides details on those UBV developments that are currently under contract, and that PHA projects will be under contract throughout FY 2023.
+As noted, there are 4,375 units in this category.
 Actual figures may vary depending on several factors including contract terminations, unit additions and subtractions.

-Table 4: Planned Existing Project-Based Vouchers in FY 2022
+Table 4: Existing Project-Based Vouchers in FY 2023